-Urban exploration (urbex) is a fascinating activity for lovers of abandoned places full of history.
+Urban exploration (urbex) is a fascinating activity for those who love abandoned places steeped in history.
 Haute-Vienne , in the Nouvelle-Aquitaine region, offers a multitude of abandoned sites that will delight urbex enthusiasts.
-This article presents five must-see sites in Haute-Vienne, each one unique in its kind and rich in stories to discover.
+This article presents five must-see sites in Haute-Vienne, each unique and rich in stories to discover.

 1: The Chaptelat Sanatorium

-History and Significance The Chaptelat Sanatorium , built in the early 20th century, was intended to accommodate tuberculosis patients.
+History and Significance: The Chaptelat Sanatorium , built at the beginning of the 20th century, was intended to house patients suffering from tuberculosis.
 Closed in the 1970s, this site is now abandoned, but it remains a fascinating place to explore.

 Site Features